Fathy89/Delivery-Time-Prediction-Streamlit/README.md

 ---

 ## 📂 Project Structure

-├── Data/  Raw and processed datasets (ignored if large) ├── frontend/  Streamlit app file  and Plot.py File Used With This app ├── Note_Books/  Jupyter notebooks for EDA ,Feature Engineering , Modling and pkl files ├── src/  Python scripts for preprocessing, training, and utilities ├── .gitignore  Git ignore file
+├── Data/           # Raw and processed datasets (ignored if large) ├── frontend/       # Streamlit app files and Plot.py used with the app ├── Note_Books/     # Jupyter notebooks for EDA, feature engineering, modeling, and .pkl files ├── src/            # Python scripts for preprocessing, training, and utilities ├── .gitignore      # Git ignore file
-├── README.md
+├── README.md       # This file
-└──requirements.txt for (Dependencies & Python Version)
+└── requirements.txt # Dependencies & Python version

 ---

 ## 🧠 Features